Effect of quantified irreducibility on the computability of subshift entropy: Definitions

 \subsection{Irreducibility and decidability for subshifts of finite type}

 It is a well-known fact that multidimensional SFT ($d\geq 2$) are not decidable in general; this is sometimes referred to as the undecidability of the extension problem.
-However, SFT with strong enough mixing properties are decidable, including irreducibility rates near or under the threshold.
-The proof is essentially the same as Corollary 3.5 from \cite{HochmanMeyerovitch}, althought it is only stated for $O(1)$-irreducible subshifts there.
+However, some dynamical properties (minimality, block gluing, etc.) make subshifts of finite type decidable.